 - Pacaya planta: palm flowers breaded in cornmeal, fried and served with tomato sauce.

 - Platanos fritos: deep-fried plantains.

 - Curtido: a spicy, vinegar-based condiment made from cabbage, carrots, and other veggies.
 It is much like sauerkraut.

 - Tres Leches Cake (Pastel de Tres Leches): A cake soaked in three kinds of milk, including evaporated milk, sweetened condensed milk, and cream.

 - Pastelitos: pastry turnovers, stuffed with sweets like custard, jam or caramelized fruit.

 - Semita: pastry filled with guava or pineapple jam.

 The most popular El Salvador beer is Pilsener.
-Characteristic non-alcoholic beverages in El Salvador include Kolachampan, a sugarcane-flavored soda; tamarind juice; horchata, a sweet herb and spice-based Salvadoran drink; and ensalada ("salad"), a drinkable blend of finely chopped tropical fruits.
+Characteristic non-alcoholic beverages in El Salvador include Kolashampan, a sugarcane-flavored soda; tamarind juice; horchata, a sweet herb and spice-based Salvadoran drink; and ensalada ("salad"), a drinkable blend of finely chopped tropical fruits.

 Salvadoran food is varied, delicious, and fast in its own right.
 However, U.S. citizens hungry for American fast food can even find it in restaurant franchises like Pizza Hut, Burger King, Wendy's, and Subway in some of El Salvador's largest cities.
 In turn, pupuserias and other El Salvador cuisine restaurants are cropping up in the U.S.